-In August 1922, during the Irish Civil War, two senior Fianna Eireann officers, Sean Cole, Commandant of the 2nd Battalion (Dublin Brigade) and Alfred Colley, Commandant of the 1st Battalion (Dublin Brigade) were arrested by intelligence members of the National Army at Newcomen Bridge on the North Strand and taken to Yellow Road, Whitehall in North Dublin and shot dead.
-It was believed to be an act of reprisal for the shooting of Michael Collins, which took place a number of days before.
+On 26th August 1922, during the Irish Civil War, two senior Fianna Eireann officers, 19 year old Sean Cole, Commandant of the 2nd Battalion – North East (Dublin Brigade) and 21 year old Alfred Colley, newly promoted to Vice-Commandant of the Dublin Brigade, previously Commandant of the 1st Battalion – North West (Dublin Brigade) were arrested by intelligence members of the National Army at Newcomen Bridge on the North Strand and taken to Yellow Road, Whitehall in North Dublin and shot dead.
+It was believed to be an act of reprisal for the shooting of Michael Collins, which took place four days previously.

 Alfred Colley’s family requested a small private funeral and he was buried with a Fianna Guard of Honour.
 Sean Cole’s burial was a larger affair and he was given a full military funeral, with a firing party.
 Countess Markievicz delivered a graveside oration.

 Today a plaque commemorates the spot where the two young men lost their lives.

 Photo credit: Dublin North East Eirigi